MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_03A_Working_with_Windows_PowerShell_Pipeline.md

    Where EventID -eq 4624 | Measure-Object | fw
    ```

-1. In the console, enter the following command and press the Enter key:
+1. In the console, enter the following command and then press the Enter key:

    ```powershell
    Get-EventLog -LogName Security |